ZeroDeth/derekkedziora.github.io/_lessons/2017-05-02-deep-work-and-flow.md

 description: Maximixing flow states and deep work can give meaning and joy to life and mprove productivity - with some caveats though
 no-next: true
 ---
 Flow is the psychological state of intense concentration popularized by Mihaly Czikszsentmihaly.
-Here’s a [five minute primer][0].
+Here’s a [five minute crash course][0].

 Our topic centers around the main ideas from the two books: